thosgood/this-weeks-finds/markdown/201-250/week207.md

 > In 1997, Kip Thorne and I bet John Preskill that information was lost
 > in black holes.
 The loser or losers of the bet are to provide the
 > winner or winners with an encyclopaedia of their own choice, from
 > which information can be recovered with ease.
-I\'m now ready to
+I'm now ready to
-> concede the bet, but Kip Thorne isn\'t convinced just yet.
+> concede the bet, but Kip Thorne isn't convinced just yet.
 I will give
 > John Preskill the encyclopaedia he has requested.
 John is
 > all-American, so naturally he wants an encyclopaedia of baseball.
 I
 > had great difficulty in finding one over here, so I offered him an
-> encyclopaedia of cricket, as an alternative, but John wouldn\'t be
+> encyclopaedia of cricket, as an alternative, but John wouldn't be
 > persuaded of the superiority of cricket.
 Fortunately, my assistant,
 > Andrew Dunn, persuaded the publishers Sportclassic Books to fly a copy
-> of \"Total Baseball: The Ultimate Baseball Encyclopedia\" to Dublin.
+> of "Total Baseball: The Ultimate Baseball Encyclopedia" to Dublin.
 I
 > will give John the encyclopaedia now.
 If Kip agrees to concede the bet
 > later, he can pay me back.

 At this point the encyclopedia was brought on stage and given to John Preskill, who [waved it over his head in a parody of athletic triumph](dublin/index.html#preskill).
-The order of events is a bit fuzzy in my mind, but sometime around then he said \"I always hoped that when Stephen conceded, there would be a witness - this really exceeds my expectations.\"
+The order of events is a bit fuzzy in my mind, but sometime around then he said "I always hoped that when Stephen conceded, there would be a witness - this really exceeds my expectations."

-After this, Kip Thorne ran a question and answer period, saying that he would alternate between questions from conference participants, which Hawking\'s grad student would answer, and questions from the press, which Hawking would answer - after Thorne checked Hawking\'s facial expressions to see whether he felt they were worth answering.
+After this, Kip Thorne ran a question and answer period, saying that he would alternate between questions from conference participants, which Hawking's grad student would answer, and questions from the press, which Hawking would answer - after Thorne checked Hawking's facial expressions to see whether he felt they were worth answering.

-First, a correspondent from the BBC asked Stephen Hawking what the significance of this result was for \"life, the universe and everything\".
-(Here I\'m using John Preskill\'s humorous paraphrase.)
+First, a correspondent from the BBC asked Stephen Hawking what the significance of this result was for "life, the universe and everything".
+(Here I'm using John Preskill's humorous paraphrase.)
 Hawking agreed to answer this, and while he began laboriously composing a reply using the computer system on his wheelchair, his grad student Christophe Galfard fielded three questions from experts: Bill Unruh, Gary Horowitz and Robb Mann.
-I didn\'t find the replies terribly illuminating, except that when asked if information would be lost if we kept feeding the black hole matter to keep it from evaporating away, Galfard said \"yes\".
+I didn't find the replies terribly illuminating, except that when asked if information would be lost if we kept feeding the black hole matter to keep it from evaporating away, Galfard said "yes".
 Everyone afterwards commented on what a tough job it would be for a student to field questions in front of about 800 physicists and the international press.

 At this point Kip Thorne checked to see if Hawking was done composing his reply.
 He was not.
-To fill time, Thorne explained why he hadn\'t yet conceded the bet, saying \"This looks to me, on the face of it, to be a lovely argument.
-But I haven\'t seen all the details.\" He took this opportunity to tell the reporters a bit about how science was done: we don\'t just listen to Hawking and take his word for everything, we have to go off and check things ourselves.
-He told a nice story about how when Hawking first showed that black holes radiate, everyone with their own approach to quantum field theory on curved spacetime needed to redo this calculation their own way to be convinced - with Yakov Zeldovich, who\'d gotten the game started by showing that energy could be extracted from *rotating* black holes in the form of radiation, being one of the very last to agree!
-Preskill chimed in, saying \"I\'ll be honest - I didn\'t understand the talk\", and that he too would need to see more details.
+To fill time, Thorne explained why he hadn't yet conceded the bet, saying "This looks to me, on the face of it, to be a lovely argument.
+But I haven't seen all the details."
+He took this opportunity to tell the reporters a bit about how science was done: we don't just listen to Hawking and take his word for everything, we have to go off and check things ourselves.
+He told a nice story about how when Hawking first showed that black holes radiate, everyone with their own approach to quantum field theory on curved spacetime needed to redo this calculation their own way to be convinced - with Yakov Zeldovich, who'd gotten the game started by showing that energy could be extracted from *rotating* black holes in the form of radiation, being one of the very last to agree!
+Preskill chimed in, saying "I'll be honest - I didn't understand the talk", and that he too would need to see more details.

-After a bit more of this sort of thing, Hawking was ready to answer the BBC reporter\'s question.
-His answer was surprisingly short, and it went something like this (I can\'t find an exact quote): \"This result shows that everything in the universe is governed by the laws of physics.\" A suitably grandiose answer for a grandiose question!
+After a bit more of this sort of thing, Hawking was ready to answer the BBC reporter's question.
+His answer was surprisingly short, and it went something like this (I can't find an exact quote): "This result shows that everything in the universe is governed by the laws of physics."
+A suitably grandiose answer for a grandiose question!
 One can imagine better explanations of unitarity, but not quicker ones.

 At this point Kip Thorne solicited more questions from the press but said they should confine themselves to yes-or-no questions, so Hawking could answer them more efficiently.
-Jenny Hogan got the first question, asking what Hawking would do now that he\'d solved this problem.
+Jenny Hogan got the first question, asking what Hawking would do now that he'd solved this problem.
 Kip Thorne pointed out that this was not a yes-or-no question.
-Hogan replied that it shouldn\'t take long to reply; Thorne was doubtful, but in the midst of the ensuing conversation Hawking shot off an unexpectedly rapid
+Hogan replied that it shouldn't take long to reply; Thorne was doubtful, but in the midst of the ensuing conversation Hawking shot off an unexpectedly rapid
-response: \"I don\'t know.\" Everyone laughed, and at this point the public question period was called to a close, though reporters were allowed to stay and pester Hawking some more.
+response: "I don't know."
+Everyone laughed, and at this point the public question period was called to a close, though reporters were allowed to stay and pester Hawking some more.

-At the time Hawking\'s talk seemed very cryptic to me, but in the process of editing the above transcript it\'s become a lot clearer, so I\'ll try to give a quick explanation.
+At the time Hawking's talk seemed very cryptic to me, but in the process of editing the above transcript it's become a lot clearer, so I'll try to give a quick explanation.

 I should start by saying that the jargon used in this talk, while doubtless obscure to most people, is actually quite standard and not